jdillenberger/wp-mintfit/README.md

 The Plugin extends the WordPress REST-API.
 Use the following REST GET endpoint to access a users data.

+> Normal users can only access their own data trough the api.

 ```index.php/wp_json/mintfit/v1/test/{test_id}```

 > To use the rest-api you need a `wp-rest` WordPress nonce.
 [More Information](https://codex.wordpress.org/WordPress_Nonces)